• Home

 Q. Exactly what is AHA and how do I fit into the big picture?

-A. AHA, with 30,000 members, is the focal point for Arabian horse activity in North America, providing a network of horse owners and breeders throughout 18 geographical regions in the U.S. and Canada.
+A. AHA, with over 15,000 members, is the focal point for Arabian horse activity in North America, providing a network of horse owners and breeders throughout 18 geographical regions in the U.S. and Canada.
 Most members belong to AHA through the 270 affiliated clubs.
 Clubs send delegates to an annual AHA convention where members vote on resolutions proposed by clubs and regions (from individuals like yourself) and affecting the riding, breeding and showing of Arabians and Half-Arabians.
 Conventions assure members a voice in directing the industry.
 There is an Amateur Committee which addresses Amateur concerns and issues.
 Call or write AHA for more information.

 Q. What about horse showing ... can I show my own horse?

 A. Yes you can.
 Or, you may choose to have a professional trainer show your horse.
-Generally speaking, USA Equestrian and AHA recognize two categories of competitor; professional (for open classes) or amateur for the many amateur classes being offered.
+Generally speaking, USEF and AHA recognize two categories of competitor; professional (for open classes) or amateur for the many amateur classes being offered.
 A very general distinction of the two is that the professional is paid for training and riding; amateurs do it for the enjoyment and do not engage in money-making with their horse activities.
 Increasingly there are more opportunities for amateurs to show against one another.

 Q. What if I have a question about the registration of my horse?